fantastic679/bootcampQuiz/README.md

 The website functionality and content is provided on a single HTML page.
 The CSS ensure the page does not display the majority of this information initially so that users are only shown a landing page in the first instance.
 JavaScript is used determine which portions of the page are displayed depending on user input, as well as provide the timer functionality.

+The page is designed to be able to be navigated using the keyboard alone using the enter key and tab/shift-tab to switch between the different multiple choice options.

 ## Contact

 Do not hesitate to contact me at stevenphan@msn.com if you have any questions or concerns.